/ build-guides / How to Build a E-commerce Store as a Solo Developer

 You're selling products, so the monetization is built in.
 But think about expanding revenue per customer.
 Offer bundles at a slight discount.
 Add a subscription option for consumable products (coffee, supplements, supplies).
 Sell digital add-ons alongside physical products.

 One thing I've noticed works incredibly well for solo e-commerce stores is email marketing.
 Capture emails with a 10% discount popup, then send a simple weekly email with new products or restocks.
-Mailchimp's free tier handles this until you hit 500 subscribers.
-After that, switch to something like Buttondown or Loops.
+Heads up that Mailchimp is no longer the easy free default it used to be.
+As of January 2026 its free Marketing plan dropped to 250 contacts and 500 sends a month, and unsubscribed contacts still count against that cap.
+For a brand new store you may scrape by on it briefly, but plan to move to something like Buttondown or Loops sooner than you think.

 Your margins matter more than your revenue.
 A store doing $5k/month with 60% margins is better than a store doing $15k/month with 10% margins.
 Focus on products where you control the pricing and the supply chain.